mathias-ammon/tessif-phd/docs/source/getting_started/energy_supply_systems.rst

   2. Which of the available or new components have to be expanded to reach certain secondary objectives like an emission goal, whil minimizing the costs to do so, as well as respecting given component and transportation constraints, while still meeting all the energy demands?
 These kind of problems can described as `expansion planning <https://en.wikipedia.org/wiki/Generation_expansion_planning>`_ or ``expansion problem``.

-For additional information on typical use cases of energy supply system simulations see the guide on :ref:`Visualization`.
+For additional information on typical use cases of energy supply system optimisations see the guide on :ref:`Visualization`.
 The use cases are discussed there, showing the python code (using tessif) with which they were created as well as how their results can be visualized (again using tessif).
 A brief exaplanation on how and why those topics are of interest preceeds each of the use cases.

-As mentioned in :ref:`the section describing tessif's purpose <Introduction_Purpose>`, tessif itself actually focuses on creating a framework (much like a common ground), rather than on energy supply system simulations themselves.
+As mentioned in :ref:`the section describing tessif's purpose <Introduction_Purpose>`, tessif itself actually focuses on creating a framework (much like a common ground), rather than on energy supply system optimisation model.
 It's main focus lies on data in- and output unifications as well as data transformation, to provide a unifrom, powerfull and engineer's friendly interface to conduct energy supply system simulation and :ref:`compare <Comparison>` popular free open source models addressing this task.
 For more details, on data handling, please refer to the user guide (see navigation bar to the left).